Thursday, December 31, 2015

 Made in Miami aka Lust is a Woman (Charles Willeford, 1958)

-Loads of drama, way too much in my opinion.
-Not that I have much against the genre and have, in fact, really enjoyed Willeford's early non-crime novels Pick-Up and High Priest of California.
-Both of them excellent character studies written in his distinguished style.
+Loads of drama, way too much.
+I have little against the genre and have, in fact, really enjoyed Willeford's early non-crime novels Pick-Up and High Priest of California.
+Both of them are excellent character studies written in his distinguished style.
 But this one is simply extraordinarily plain.
 Not good, not bad, just... well, it's just ordinary.
 It never really takes off and grabs you.
 Maria and McKay are characterised decently, but our hero is pretty dull and (probably intentionally) pathetic.
-The third-person narration alternates between Ralph and Maria slows down the pace and takes away the suspense.
-Dialogues are somewhat corny, and let's not forget that the villain's henchman is called Tarzan.
+The third-person narration alternates between Ralph and Maria slows the pace and takes away the suspense.
+Dialogues are corny, and let's not forget that the villain's henchman is called Tarzan.
 I kid you fucking not!

 2.5/5